mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

 - Inclusion as Participation [@black-hawkins_achievement_2008; @black-hawkins_classroom_2012] -
 - Etc -->

-## Research Questions - March 2024
+## Research Questions - April 2024

-1. What pedagogical tools and processes are available to support novices to overcome barriers to participation in game coding processes?
+~1.
+What pedagogical tools and processes are available to support novices to overcome barriers to participation in game coding processes?~
+1. What ~barriers~ contradictions arose in participation in this research's game coding processes and what pedagogical tools and processes are available to address these contradictions?
 2. How can game design patterns support the development of coding practices with novices?
 3. How can learners build agency in an evolving community of game makers?

 ## Introduction